Puzzlz/outlier-detector/README.md

+## About
+Outlier-Detector is a python program that aims to detect frames from a video that seem out of place when compared to the rest of the video.

+### Authors
+Tyson Steele

+### License
+This code is licensed using the GNU GPLv3 license.

 ## Requirements
 This was run with _Python 3.8.2_
 To install the required dependencies (with the proper, conflict free versions), run: `python3 -m pip install -r requirements.txt`